washingtonpost/ans-schema/docs/proposals/2019-03-18-Links-List.md

 Users may also want to link to stories or pages not within Arc.
 Users may also want to re-title links to other stories within Arc.
 These are expected use cases.

-The implicit tradeoff here -- that updates to headlines and urls of linked stories will not be automatically reflected in the body of stories that link to them via a `links_list` -- is, IMHO, acceptable.
+The implicit tradeoff here -- that updates to headlines and urls of linked stories will not be automatically reflected in the body of stories that link to them via a `link_list` -- is, IMHO, acceptable.

 Also, as a practical matter, story references (as currently implemented) make payload sizes very large.